chromium/chromium/docs/security/security-labels.md

 ### Remove Invalid **Security_Impact-X** Labels

-There should be exactly one **Security_Impact-X** label and it should be one of the 4 valid impact labels (None, Stable, Beta, Head).
+There should be exactly one **Security_Impact-X** label and it should be one of the 5 valid impact labels (None, Extended, Stable, Beta, Head).
 This rule removes any invalid and excess impact labels.

 ### Adjust **Security_Impact-X** To Match FoundIn Labels